 Teachers College will continue to maintain limited operations on campus for the foreseeable future.
 All individuals, including those who have received the vaccine, are expected to adhere to all health and safety protocols implemented by Teachers College in response to the COVID-19 pandemic.
 This includes all campus access requirements, physical distancing, and other behavior guidelines.
 Teachers College will continue to adhere to local and state guidelines to protect the health of all faculty, staff, and students.

 Below is a list of frequently asked questions about the SARS-CoV-2 vaccine.
 Please be aware that you should discuss the vaccine and any questions you have with your healthcare provider.

 Yes, the College is mandating that all students be vaccinated in the Fall.
 The College will be implementing a process in the coming weeks to collect proof of vaccination from students, faculty, and staff.
 Religious and medical exemptions will be provided in accordance with New York State public health laws.
-We will continue to update the COVID-19 Campus Life website in the coming weeks with more information, including: how to get vaccinated in the fall; deadlines for when students must be vaccinated; how to document that you have been vaccinated; and how to apply for a religious or medical exemption.
+We will continue to update the COVID-19 Campus Life website in the coming weeks with more information, including: how to get vaccinated in preparation for the fall; how to document that you have been vaccinated; and how to apply for a religious or medical exemption.

 Please visit the city or state web pages above to learn more about vaccination eligibility and availability.